HPHT Diamond: Everything You Need To Know

 Difference between CVD diamonds and HPHT diamonds.

-If you are compare with these lab grown diamonds with natural one then you can see natural diamonds comes in octahedron shape and only have 8 growth directions.
-And in lab grown diamonds HPHT and CVD both have used different techniques to grow HPHT has comes with more yellowish and brownish types of diamonds developed and with CVD diamonds is developed colorless one.
+If you compare these lab-grown diamonds with natural ones then you can see natural diamonds come in octahedron shape and only have 8 growth directions.
+In lab grown diamonds HPHT and CVD both have used different techniques to grow HPHT comes with more yellowish and brownish types of diamonds developed and CVD diamonds are colorless.

-But current time both technologies implement to developed diamonds like colorless and flow less diamonds, and there minor difference happen rather this morphology technique.
+Currently, time both technologies are implemented to develop diamonds like colorless and flawless diamonds, and their minor differences happen rather than this morphology technique.
 It’s worth noting that there’s a lot of conflicting information about which method of diamond growth is preferable.
 Behind the scenes, though, each corporation is attempting to push what benefits them the best.
 Customers will be advised to avoid HPHT diamonds by a CVD business, and vice versa.